Football clubs in Spain – Region by region

 Balearic Islands

 The other major set of Spanish islands also has a relatively lively football scene with plenty of action to be found.
-RCD Mallorca may be top dogs but they aren’t the only team in the city of Palma and although small, football is suddenly starting to flourish on the Balearic party island of Ibiza which hosted second-tier football for the first time in 2021/22.
-After play-off heartbreak last term, they’ll be pushing for promotion to the Segunda Division again in 2025/26.
+RCD Mallorca may be top dogs but they aren’t the only team in the city of Palma.
+Although small, football is also starting to flourish on the Balearic party island of Ibiza, which hosted second-tier football for the first time in 2021/22.

 Primera Federacion: Ibiza